lremes/batmob/README.md

 ## How it works
 The plugin detects mobs based on color codes.
 Thus, it may detect quite a few false positives and also will not detected any mods that have unusual color codes.
-To mitigate the issue of false positives the plugin has an exclusion list hat can be updated.
+To mitigate the issue of false positives the plugin has an exclusion list that can be updated.

 ## How to build & run it locally #
 ```